bartosz-antosik/vscode-spellright/README.md

 `SpellRight: Update Configuration`

 Saves current state of GUI (that is language and map of documents classes spell checked) to appropriate configuration file.
-Works only if `spellright.configurationUpdate` is set to `false`.
+Works only if `"spellright.configurationUpdate"` is set to `false`.

 ## Settings

 This extension contributes the following settings (with default values):

-`spellright.language: ""`
+`"spellright.language": ""`

 Default language (dictionary/country name) used for spelling.
-Typically in a LANGUAGE (e.g.: "en", "fr", when `groupDictionaries` is `true`) or LANGUAGE-COUNTRY format (e.g.: "en-US", "en-GB", "fr-CA", "pl-PL", when  `groupDictionaries` is `false`).
+Typically in a LANGUAGE (e.g.: "en", "fr", when `"spellright.groupDictionaries"` is `true`) or LANGUAGE-COUNTRY format (e.g.: "en-US", "en-GB", "fr-CA", "pl-PL", when  `"spellright.groupDictionaries"` is `false`).
 When *Hunspell* spelling engine is used (e.g. in Windows 7) this setting should be the name of the dictionary file without extension.
 In case `language` parameter is not set then language from OS locales is used.

-`spellright.statusBarIndicator: true`
+`"spellright.statusBarIndicator": true`

 Enable/disable language & status indicator switch in status bar.

-`spellright.suggestionsInHints: true`
+`"spellright.suggestionsInHints": true`

 Enable/disable including suggested corrections in hints.
 Disabling suggestions significantly speeds checking up.
 May be useful in case of large, often switched or saved documents.

-`spellright.addToSystemDictionary: false`
+`"spellright.addToSystemDictionary": false`

 When `true` words added to user dictionary are stored in system default custom spelling dictionary instead.

-`spellright.groupDictionaries: true`
+`"spellright.groupDictionaries": true`

 Enable/disable grouping of dictionaries by language.
 Disabling grouping results in displaying dictionaries for all regional variants (e.g. en-US, en-GB, en-CA etc.) as separate entries.
 When enabled regional dictionaries are displayed as single dictionary under common language name (e.g. "English").
 Works only on native Windows & macOS spelling APIs.

-`spellright.recheckOnSave: false`
+`"spellright.recheckOnSave": false`

 Enable/disable re-checking of entire document after file is saved.

-`spellright.documentTypes: [ "plaintext", "markdown", "latex" ]`
+`"spellright.documentTypes": [ "plaintext", "markdown", "latex" ]`

 Document types for which spelling will be turned ON by default.

-`spellright.ignoreRegExps: []`
+`"spellright.ignoreRegExps": []`

 Regular expressions ignored in spelling.
 Allows to ignore/consider as spelled correctly generalized expressions.
 Works on raw document **before** separating words to spell which allows to ignore larger parts of the document.
 Regular expressions have to be in double quoted format.
 That is backslash has to be quoted as well e.g.: `"/(\\\\.?)(gif|png)/g"` to ignore file extensions like `".gif"` and `".png"`.

-`spellright.ignoreRegExpsByClass: {}`
+`"spellright.ignoreRegExpsByClass": {}`

-Extends setting of `ignoreRegExps` per document type.
+Extends setting of `"spellright.ignoreRegExps"` per document type.
 Accepts object of key-multi-value pairs.
 For example following settings:

 ```JSON
 "spellright.ignoreRegExpsByClass": {